marilius12/taxes/pages/taxes-on-investments.md

 The tax treatment will usually depend on:

-1. type of investment income
+1. Type of investment income
-2. type of account you hold your investment in
+2. Type of account you hold your investment in

 ## Types of investment income